Frequently Asked Questions (FAQs)

 May I use an MBE score achieved in another jurisdiction?

-No. Every applicant must take the entire examination (MBE and written portion) in Arizona.
+No. Every applicant must take the entire examination (MBE, MEE and MPT) in Arizona.
 As a UBE, the test must be completed in one test administration.Back to TOP

 What subject matter is tested on the Arizona Uniform Bar Exam?

 Any subject matter listed by the National Conference of Bar Examiners (NCBE) may be tested.
 For information about the MPT, MEE and MBE please go to NCBE website at http://www.ncbex.org./ Arizona law is not tested.Back to TOP

 What may I bring to the test site?

 Once certified to sit, you will receive a list of items allowed and items prohibited.
 Please pay close attention to the Instructions and Information document you will receive electronically for more details about the exam site, schedule and procedures.
 If you attempt to bring prohibited items into the test site, you will be delayed or excluded from testing.
 See the Code of Conduct for examination.Back to TOP

 Will a clock be visible in the testing room?
 A countdown display timer will be visible in the testing room.
 Back to TOP